Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 Are apps better than separate devices?

-Do you really need a fish finder?
+Do I really need a fish finder?

 No people have been fishing successfully without sonar for this century.
 Many still do that today.
 Fish finder helps in the test to increase the fishing success.
 And of course, having fun with technology also plays a role.
 Fish finder does not show where there are fish, but where there is something in the water that has a higher density than the water.
 It could be a fish.
 And maybe it will even bite you.